 Any information you provide will always be kept completely confidential.

-During the current 2016/17 academic year, the Wycliffe College Foundation has made awards totalling £30,000 to 24 different pupils by way of sports, drama and academic scholarships, for bursaries to relieve hardship and assistance towards University fees.
+During the 2017/18 academic year, the Wycliffe Foundation has made awards totalling £34,000 to 20 different pupils by way of sports, drama and academic scholarships, for bursaries to relieve hardship and assistance towards University fees.

 Prep School Pavilion Project